wpenistone/THEMIS-DB-Sheets/README.md

 - Verify configuration is properly structured

 #### Permission Errors
+- The most likely cause is issues with multiple Google accounts, see the [Primary Google Account Requirement](#primary-google-account-requirement) in the Limitations section.
 - Ensure user has edit access to the spreadsheet
 - Check Google Apps Script permissions
 - Verify external request permissions for Discord integration